 So, the arc is suitable for learning to weld because you won’t have a hard time adapting to a more stable arc if you decide to buy a better quality machine in the future.

 Better Value Alternative

-The Flux 125 certainly has its market niche, and we believe that the YesWelder 135A gasless welder provides a better value.
+The Flux 125 certainly has its market niche, and I believe that the YesWelder 135A gasless welder provides a better value.

 This competing model comes with more features and a lower price.
 It does share some cons with the Chicago Electric unit, but it’s significantly cheaper, has a more extended warranty, and has better specs.

 Designed for hobbyists and beginners just starting to weld, the YesWelder 135 supports DC lift TIG and stick welding, not just flux-cored like the Flux 125.